cubing/twsearch/README.md

 Things to do:

+* Add algebraic support for when reading scrambles
 * Symmetry reduction
 * Add grip information; derive moves according to SiGN
 * Print antipodes on two-bit God's algorithm